 The spa town of Harrogate, about 25 minutes' drive from the cottage, boasts the famous Betty's tearoom, ideal for a luxurious afternoon tea or light lunch, or just pick up some of their excellent cakes and pastries from the adjoining shop.

-For a special occasion, the excellent Michelin-starred Yorke Arms is only a short drive away.
+For a special occasion, the excellent Yorke Arms and the newly opened Grantley Hall are only a short drive away.

 The High Street is home to two award winning butchers selling high-quality meat from the local area, including a variety of local game in season, as well as a fishmonger, deli, bakery and convenience store.
 Nearby Harrogate has a large range of both chain and independent shops, including several supermarkets.
 Ripon boasts more excellent butchers and delicatessens as well as galleries and is home to a Booths supermarket.